Resources

 Another option is flex-scheduling.
 With everyone working from eight to five, this adds more and more vehicles to the road all at the same time.
 Add to that all the children heading off to school at the same time and the roads in our areas are never empty for two hours each morning and each afternoon.
 Does the possibility exist for you to work four ten-hour days or to go to work later in the day?
 Any of these scheduling changes will reduce the amount of traffic on the road at peak times and therefore reduce time spent with an engine idling.
 This can result in a reduction of pollutants in the air and water.

-Here in Whatcom County, if you use an alternative means of commuting just once per week, you qualify as a “Smart Commuter”.
-To enroll in the program and to receive your discount card or more information visit the Whatcom County Council of Governments website.
+Here in Whatcom County, if you use an alternative means of commuting just once per week, you qualify as a "Smart Commuter".
+To enroll in the program and to receive your discount card or more information visit Whatcom Council of Governments.

 If use of alternative transportation just will not work for you, try to consolidate the driving you do and reduce the number of repeat trips throughout your day.
 For example, rather than making a separate trip to town for groceries, pick up your groceries on the way home from work, school, or when running other errands.